Android-for-Python/Android-for-Python-Users/README.md

 Finally we handle the Java callbacks in Python.

 Since in this case this method configures a Kivy UI Label widget, it must run on the Kivy main thread.
-We use the `@mainthread` directive.
+We use the `@mainthread` directive, because the method was called from Java on the thread specified by `@run_on_ui_thread`.
+The "Android UI thread" is not the same thread as the thread on which Kivy UI widgets are updated.

 ```Python
     @mainthread